chris-haste/fastapi-logger/docs/stories/story-11.4.md

 Dependencies / Notes

 - Depends on Story 11.2 (manual PyPI publish)
-- PyPI’s Trusted Publishing must be enabled manually through the UI
+- PyPI's Trusted Publishing must be enabled manually through the UI
-- Avoids token leakage risks by using GitHub’s OIDC integration
+- Avoids token leakage risks by using GitHub's OIDC integration
+- **Package Name**: The project publishes as `fapilog` on PyPI (not `fastapi-logger` which is already taken)

 ───────────────────────────────────
 Definition of Done